kyma-project/kyma/components/knative-function-controller/README.md

 # Knative Function Controller

-Modify the project title and insert the name of your project.
-Use Heading 1 (H1).

 ## Overview

-The Knative Function Controller is a Kubernetes Controller that enable Kyma to manage Function resources.
+The Knative Function controller is a Kubernetes Controller that enables Kyma to manage Function resources.

-It defines and handles a function Custom Resource Definition with the help of Knative Build and Knative Serving.
-Basically it is the serverless implementation based on knative.
+It defines and handles a Function Custom Resource Definition with the help of Knative Build and Knative Serving.
+Basically it is the serverless implementation based on Knative.

 ## Prerequisites